 |School Highlight: Graduate students can gain experience observing and participating in art therapy sessions at the department's Helen B. Landgarten Art Therapy Clinic, which offers art therapy to underprivileged children and families.|

-According to the 2017 U.S. News & World Report rankings, Loyola Marymount University held the number three position among regional universities in the West.
+According to the 2020 U.S. News & World Report rankings, Loyola Marymount University held the number 64 position (tie) among national universities.
 This school is located in Los Angeles, California.
 Through the College of Communication and Fine Arts, Loyola offers a marital and family therapy program with an emphasis in clinical art therapy.
 After completion of the two-year, full-time program, students will earn a Master of Arts in Marital and Family Therapy from a university approved by the American Art Therapy Association.
 LMU's program is notable for the publication of the Journal of Clinical Art Therapy.

 Seton Hill University